Chapter Two

 Mary and Gavin tried to fill the hole left by Peter, but they weren’t as fun and playful as he had been.
 They didn’t buy her extra-large ice cream cones or make funny faces on roller coasters, so the camera saw that instead of a screaming face.
 They didn’t tell her silly, spooky stories before bed that made her giggle when he did all the voices.
 They were not boring; they were fun too, but they were just… different.

+Absentmindedly, Fable pulled out her mom’s old necklace from under her t-shirt, rubbing the gleaming stone in the center.
+It was a beautiful sparkling green and purple gemstone delicately wrapped with silver wire.
+Her mother had given it to her shortly after they lost Peter, telling her that Peter had given the necklace to her when she was little.
+“He would love that you have it,” her mother had said.
 Fable treasured it and wore it everywhere.
 The idea that she might lose it if they had to make a quick exit filled her with a sick feeling, so she kept it on, even at night.
 Many times she wore it under her shirt, keeping its shining brilliance hidden from the world.
 If no one could see it, no one could take it.
 She wasn’t going to let anyone take him from her again.

 “Hey, Bug,” her dad said cheerfully from the front seat.

 Fable scowled.
 When she was younger, she loved bugs.
 Fable devoured books about them, learning everything she could.
 She loved the nickname when she was a kid, but now?
-Now, at fourteen, she had throughly outgrown it.
+Now, at fourteen, she had thoroughly outgrown it.

 “Get me some cookies—how do you call them?”